Planning Hearing to be on the 24th of April

-There has been some interest in the pub this summer by potential lessees.
-Unfortunately and not surprisingly, none have come to fruition, due possibly to unrealistic terms offered and a lack of willingness with the owner to negotiate.
+There has been some interest in the pub over the last year by genuine potential lessees.
+Unfortunately and not surprisingly, none have come to fruition, due to unrealistic terms offered and a lack of willingness with the owner to negotiate.

 There is plenty of potential in this beautiful and viable pub waiting to be realised.
 That’s not just our opinion but that of some of the prospective lessees that we’ve spoken with.

 The pub’s importance to the area has been confirmed by meeting all the criteria of the local authority and achieving an Asset of Community Value (ACV) listing.

 We wish the owner success in what ever venture comes next, but we don’t want to pay for this by loosing our pub forever.

 The current owner applied to convert the premises from a public house (A4) into four dwellings (C3) in September 2015 (15/02727/FULD).
 In response to this the action group formed to challenge the application and, strongly supported by the village community, was heard in front of the Western Area Planning Committee in April 2016.
 The application was refused by Councillors on the grounds that the public house ’may still be potentially viable in the future’ and that the ‘marketing exercise had not been adequately made’.
 The overall judgement and refusal concluded that, under Policy CS4 the building was not redundant and that under the NPPF and particularly SPG19 that officers considered a) ‘harm will be substantial to the community through the loss of this community asset and, b) ‘the loss of an important focal point for the village would be harmful to local social cohesion’.